talosctl gen config but not all of them.

 Several talosctl commands accept config patches as command-line flags.

-Config patches might be passed either as an inline value or as a reference to a file with @file.patch syntax:
+Config patches might be passed either as an inline value or as a reference to a file with @file.patch or file.patch syntax:

 talosctl gen config: